Academic Development for Arts and Humanities 1 (Q0001F)

 You’ll be assessed through:

-- Written reflective account & evaluation of the presentation
+- a written reflective account and evaluation of the presentation.

 Contact hours and workload